openequella/openequella.github.io/guides/HarvesterProfileConfigurationGuide.md

 ## Harvester profiles scheduled task

-Harvesters run with other EQUELLA schedules tasks.
+Harvesters run with other openEQUELLA schedules tasks.
 Scheduled tasks are configured from the Settings page.

 #### To configure Scheduled tasks
 1. Select Settings from the navigation menu, then click the Scheduled tasks link.
 The Scheduled tasks page displays.